 Any of this sound familiar?

 Relax.
 Take a slow, deep breath….
 And take a long, long breath out.
-Your first counselling session is going to be okay!
+Your first therapy or counselling session is probably going to be okay!

 Here’s what you need to know before your first counselling session: